ultralytics/ultralytics/docs/en/integrations/sony-mct.md

         pip install ultralytics
         ```

-For detailed instructions and best practices, refer to the [YOLOv8 Installation Guide](../quickstart.md).
+For detailed instructions and best practices, refer to the [Ultralytics YOLOv8 Installation Guide](../quickstart.md).
 If you encounter any issues, consult our [Common Issues Guide](../guides/yolo-common-issues.md) for solutions and tips.

 ## Using MCT Export in Deployment

-After exporting your YOLOv8 model to MCT format, you can deploy it using standard ONNX runtime environments.
+After exporting your Ultralytics YOLOv8 model to MCT format, you can deploy it using standard ONNX runtime environments.
 The MCT export generates an optimized ONNX model that can be integrated into your deployment pipeline.

 ### Steps for Deployment